YaokunLin/ActuaryProgrammer/README.md

 docker-compose up migrate
 ```

-Add the super user with username of `admin` and password of `password`.
+Add the super user with username of `admin` and password of `password`, set by .env file.

 ```
-docker-compose run api python3 manage.py createsuperuser
+docker-compose run api python3 manage.py createsuperuser --noinput
 ```

 After initial build and api and postgres are running, start it all up: